 Of course, when you take alcohol out of the wine, it alters the flavor experience.
 Each of the basic types of wines (white, red, rosé and sparkling, to keep it simple), is going to be affected differently by the absence of alcohol.

-Killeen recommends these non-alcoholic wines, noting, "With these wines, you don't have to worry about a hangover!"
+Check out Killeen's picks for the best nonalcoholic wines.
+Killeen recommends these nonalcoholic wines, noting, "With these wines, you don't have to worry about a hangover!"